ava-labs/awm-relayer/README.md

 ### Generate Protobuf Files

-[buf](github.com/bufbuild/buf/) is used to generate protobuf definitions for communication with the decider module.
+[buf](github.com/bufbuild/buf/) is used to generate protobuf definitions for communication with the [Decider service](https://github.com/ava-labs/awm-relayer/blob/main/proto/decider/decider.proto).
 If you change any of the protobuf definitions you will have to regenerate the `.go` files.
 To generate these files, run the following command at the root of the project:

 ```bash
 ./scripts/protobuf_codegen.sh